surajadkhari/Employee-Data-Insights/README.md

-Excel Data Analysis Functions Repository

-Welcome to my Excel Data Analysis Functions repository!
-This project is part of my learning journey to become a Data Analyst, currently in my second week of exploring Excel's advanced functions and their applications in solving business problems.

-📊 About the Project

-This repository contains datasets and practical Excel formulas that help answer common business questions.
-Each solution applies essential Excel functions for data analysis, focusing on real-world scenarios like salary breakdowns, employee information lookup, and performance tracking.

-The goal of this project is to master core Excel functions used in data analytics and showcase my ability to extract insights and present data effectively.

-📂 Project Structure

-├── datasets/                # Contains employee data for analysis ├── analysis_sheets/         # Excel workbooks with applied formulas
-└── README.md                # This file

-📈 Skills and Functions Covered

-Throughout this project, I explore and implement a range of Excel functions including:

-Lookup and Reference:

-VLOOKUP – Search for employee details using vertical lookup.

-XLOOKUP – A flexible lookup for retrieving values across datasets.

-INDEX + MATCH – A powerful alternative to VLOOKUP for complex queries.

-Data Aggregation:

-SUMIF, SUMIFS – Summing salaries and headcounts by department and criteria.

-COUNTIF, COUNTIFS – Counting employees based on multiple conditions.

-AVERAGEIF, AVERAGEIFS – Calculating average salaries by department and other attributes.

-Data Filtering and Extraction:

-FILTER – Extracting specific records such as high-salary female employees.

-CHOOSECOLS – Select specific columns dynamically.

-Text and Data Handling:

-TEXTJOIN – Combining multiple department names into a single cell.

-Statistical Analysis:

-MIN, MAX, LARGE – Identifying lowest, highest, and top salary values.

-SORT + TAKE – Organizing and limiting results for better insights.

-Logical and Error Handling:

-IFERROR – Handling errors in lookups and calculations gracefully.

-📊 Key Business Questions Answered

-Here are some examples of business questions addressed in this project:

-What is the total salary and headcount by department?

-Who are the employees earning more than $100k?

-What are the top 5 salaries by gender?

-Which employees joined the company in a specific year?

-How to calculate the median salary and female ratio?

-🧑‍💻 Why This Project Matters

-As I progress through my data analytics journey, this repository reflects my ability to:

-Analyze complex datasets using Excel functions.

-Solve practical business problems through data-driven insights.

-Build a solid foundation for advanced data analysis techniques.

-🚀 Future Plans

-In the coming weeks, I plan to:

-Explore Pivot Tables for dynamic data summarization.

-Implement Power Query for advanced data manipulation.

-Transition to other data analysis tools like SQL and Python.

-📬 Connect with Me

-I'm excited to share my learning journey and connect with fellow data enthusiasts and potential employers.
-Feel free to reach out if you'd like to discuss this project or any future opportunities.

-Thank you for visiting my repository!
+# 📊 Excel Data Analysis Project

+Welcome to my **Excel Data Analysis** repository!
+This project showcases my growing proficiency in Excel, focusing on essential functions for data analysis.
+This repository is a part of my learning journey as I develop skills in Excel for a future role in **Data Analytics**.

+## 📁 Project Overview
+This project involves analyzing employee data using advanced Excel functions.
+The goal is to extract meaningful insights such as salary distribution, gender-based analysis, employee lookup, and other key metrics.
+This repository reflects my hands-on practice with real-world datasets to strengthen my data analysis capabilities.

+## 📈 Key Objectives
+1. Perform salary and headcount analysis by department
+2. Analyze average salary based on specific conditions
+3. Identify employees meeting specific salary and date criteria
+4. Execute advanced lookup operations
+5. Utilize complex formulas for in-depth analysis

+## 🛠️ Excel Functions Learned
+I have applied and learned the following Excel functions:

+- **Aggregation Functions:** `SUMIF`, `COUNTIF`, `AVERAGEIF`, `AVERAGEIFs`
+- **Filtering Functions:** `FILTER`, `CHOOSECOLS`
+- **Lookup Functions:** `VLOOKUP`, `XLOOKUP`, `INDEX`, `MATCH`, `IFERROR`
+- **Text Functions:** `TEXTJOIN`
+- **Statistical Functions:** `MIN`, `MAX`, `LARGE`, `SORT`, `TAKE`
+- **Logical Functions:** `IF`, `#` (for dynamic arrays)
+- **Advanced Techniques:** Conditional Formatting, Unique Values, Handling Errors

+## 📊 Business Questions Answered
+- What is the total salary and headcount by department?
+- What is the average salary by department?
+- How can we find employees earning more than $100k?
+- Who are the female employees earning more than $100k and joined after 2020?
+- What are the lowest, highest, and top 5 salary values by gender?
+- How to dynamically filter and lookup employee details?
+- What is the median salary and female ratio across departments?

+## 📚 About Me
+I am currently in my **second week of learning Excel** to become a **Data Analyst**.
+This repository is part of my hands-on practice to master Excel functions for analyzing datasets effectively.
+I am enthusiastic about growing my analytical skills and eager to apply these capabilities in a professional setting.

+## 📬 Connect with Me
+If you have any feedback or opportunities, feel free to reach out!

+Thank you for visiting my repository and reviewing my Excel journey.